COSC3020/theory-vs-practice-acraig9266/README.md

   complexity suggests a different time.
 - The array was unsorted with the element in the worst possible index to find
 - There was a setTimeout call made with a delay set to about 93.33333 seconds.
+- There were two setTimeout calls made setting a delay of about 46.165 seconds each

 Add your answers to this markdown file.